-We’ll be doing parallel play writing sessions—write for 45 mins, chat and triage stories for 15 minutes, each chocolate, rinse and repeat.
+We’ll be doing parallel play writing sessions—write for 45 mins on your own project, chat and triage stories for 15 minutes, each chocolate, rinse and repeat.
 We’ll have a few word games and writing prompts on hand for inspiration.

 After 2 or 3 writing sessions, you’ll have some serious writing done, you’ll have socialized, and you may just have made a new friend.
 Friday night done!
-(Or, you’ll be done early enough to catch the late show or head out with friends guilt-free because you got some writing done!)
+(Or, you’ll be done early enough to catch the late show or zoom with friends guilt-free because you got some writing done!)

 About Parallel Play:

 One of our favorite writers, Eric Witchey, gives us this model for getting a ton of writing done based on his background in linguistics along with studies in neuroscience and productivity.